AbdoJohanen/LoanCalculatorApp/README.md

        }
    }

-2. **Register the Loan Scheme**: The `LoanSchemeService` dynamically loads all classes implementing `IPaymentScheme`.
+2. **Register the Loan Scheme**: The `LoanSchemeService` dynamically loads all classes implementing `PaymentScheme`.
 Ensure your new loan scheme is within the discoverable namespace.

 3. **Use the New Loan Scheme**: The new loan scheme will automatically appear in the loan scheme dropdown on the front end.